sragli/hypergraph/README.md

 # Hypergraph

-Elixir module for working with hypergraphs.
+Elixir library for working with hypergraphs.

 A hypergraph is a generalization of a regular graph where edges can connect more than two vertices at once.